PagerTree/pt4-docusaurus/blog/fly.io-migrate-to-v2-postgres-stuck-in-read-only-mode.md

     4. We searched the internet how to make the appropriate change to all new connections.
 After searching for 5 or 10 minutes we found a working solution `alter database application_db_name set default_transaction_read_only=off;`
     5. We restarted the PagerTree application and confirmed that the database was now in a writable state.
 16. Sunday, July 30 at 01:16 we posted an update to our [status page](https://status.pagertree.com/) that the incident had been recovered and we were monitoring.
-17. Sunday, July 30 at 01:43 we declared the incident resolved.&#x20;
+17. Sunday, July 30 at 01:43 we declared the incident resolved.